VamK2/Data-Science-Machine-Learning/README.md

 Implementation of cutting-edge generative models including large language models, diffusion models, and transformers.
 Features practical applications in text generation, image synthesis, and conversational AI.

 #### 🎨 [PromptAlchemy-AI](https://poe.com/PromptAlchemy)
-PromptAlchemy Generative AI Assistant is developed to seamlessly transform textual descriptions into detailed prompts for image generation AIs and well-structured articles, breaking creative blocks.
+A Generative AI Assistant is developed to seamlessly transform textual descriptions into detailed prompts for image generation AIs and well-structured articles, breaking creative blocks.
 This tool enhances the creative process by providing tailored, AI-generated prompts and content structures.
 #### 🖼️ [Logo-Alchemy-AI](https://poe.com/Logo-Alchemy-AI)
 A Generative AI assistant specialized in generating visually engaging artistic and cinematic quality company logos based on textual descriptions provided by users.
 Logo-Alchemy-AI's primary goal is to create intuitive and meaningful visual representations that accurately capture the essence of the user's input, revolutionizing the logo design process.